jasonsee/css-styleguide/README.md

  }
  ```

-Whitespace
+## Whitespace

 Always be consistent with use of whitespace.
 Use whitespace to improve readabililty.
-•   Never mix spaces and tabs for indentation.
+* Never mix spaces and tabs for indentation.
-•   Use tabs set to four spaces.
+* Use tabs set to four spaces.
-•   Put a space after : in property declarations.
+* Put a space after : in property declarations.
-•   Put spaces before { in rule declarations.
+* Put spaces before { in rule declarations.

-Ems vs. Px
+## Ems vs. Px

 Use ems for font-size, because it preserves vertical rhythm.
 Additionally, unit-less line-height is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the font-size.

-Commenting
+##Commenting

 Well commented code is extremely important.
 Use comments to explain code: What does it cover, what purpose does it serve, why is respective solution used or preferred?
 Take time to describe components, how they work, their limitations, and the way they are constructed.
 Don’t leave others in the team guessing as to the purpose of uncommon or non-obvious code. http://www.stack.nl/~dimitri/doxygen/docblocks.html
-•   Use /*  */ for comment blocks (instead of //).
+* Use /*  */ for comment blocks (instead of //).
-•   Place comments on a new line above their subject.
+* Place comments on a new line above their subject.
-•   Avoid end of line comments.
+* Avoid end of line comments.
-•   Keep line-length to a sensible maximum, e.g., 80 columns.
+* Keep line-length to a sensible maximum, e.g., 80 columns.
-•   Use “sentence case” and consistent text indentation.
+* Use “sentence case” and consistent text indentation.

 Example:
 ```